-As we celebrate his 151st birth anniversary today, 2nd October 2020, let’s go back down-memory lane to reminisce the magnificence of this great man.
-Whilst being a champion of democratic movements, he’s also been the greatest marketers of all times.
+As we celebrate his 151st birth anniversary today, 2nd October 2020, let’s go back down memory lane to reminisce the magnificence of this great man.
+Whilst being a champion of democratic movements, he’s also been the greatest marketer of all times.
 His compelling quotes, finance and investment lessons, and marketing concepts are one that can give any new-age marketer a run for his money.

 “Live as if you were to die tomorrow.
 Learn as if you were to live forever”.
 This is one of Mahatma Gandhi’s famous quotes that apply to every successful marketer or entrepreneur.
 Rather than focusing on the end result or profit, one should always focus on the process.
 Throughout life, one must focus on constantly learning new things without thinking about the consequences.
 Train every employee, stakeholder and non-stakeholder to add value rather than making a mere sale, and watch how customer satisfaction follows.
 It is a by-product of the sales journey from the start to the finish.

-Mahatma Gandhi was undoubtedly the greatest marketers of all times.
+Mahatma Gandhi was undoubtedly the greatest marketer of all time.
 His teachings, quotes and lessons are all a testimony of his greatness.
 Do you agree?